ventaur/Ghost-Casperish/README.md

 ## Local Testing

-To test this theme locally, create a symlink (directory junction) under `/content/themes/` to this directory.
+To test this theme locally, create a symlink (or directory junction for Windows) under `/content/themes/` to this directory.

 ```
+sudo ln -s /path/to/your/blog/content/themes/casperish /path/to/this/directory
 mklink /J C:\Path\to\Your\Blog\content\themes\casperish C:\Path\to\This\Directory
 ```